jonniedie/ComponentArrays.jl/README.md

 ### Control of a sliding block
 In this example, we'll build a model of a block sliding on a surface and use ```ComponentArray```s to easily switch between coulomb and equivalent viscous damping models.
 The block is controlled by pushing and pulling a spring attached to it and we will use feedback through a PID controller to try to track a reference signal.
 For simplification, we are using the velocity of the block directly for the derivative term, rather than taking a filtered derivative of the error signal.
-We are also setting a deadzone with exponential decay to zero
+We are also setting a deadzone on the friction force with exponential decay to zero velocity to get rid of simulation chatter during the static friction regime.

 ```julia
 using ComponentArrays
 using DifferentialEquations